MicrosoftDocs/cpp-docs/docs/standard-library/multimap-class.md

    const int &Ref1 = ( m1.begin( ) -> first );

    // The following line would cause an error because the
-   // non-const_reference cannot be used to access the key
+   // non-const_reference can't be used to access the key
    // int &Ref1 = ( m1.begin( ) -> first );

    cout << "The key of the first element in the multimap is "